Read, Kirk D.

 Kirk Read, Ph.D Princeton University

 Kirk Read, Professor of French, is a specialist in Early Modern French literature.
 He has secondary pedagogical and scholarly interests in Francophone North Africa and in bande dessinée (graphic novels and comic book culture).
 His book, Birthing Bodies in Early Modern France: Stories of Gender and Reproduction (Ashgate 2011), investigates sex and gender across various literary genres, including medical and proto-anthropological discourse from explorers, and the debates from the querelle des femmes.

-After three years serving as Associate Dean of the Faculty, Professor Read is on a year-long sabbatical.
-He is taking this opportunity to continue research in his secondary field of specialization, Francophone North Africa with a view to creating a short term on the Mediterranean and French and Roman incursion and colonization.
-In collaboration with colleagues and students over his 25-year career at Bates he has developed a course in oral French that follows the adventures of a fictional North African heroine, Marie Malika d’Alger–an endeavor that combines his interests in language, culture and theatre.
-He is rethinking and revising the text this year in hopes of broader adaptation and distribution.
+Professor Read is recently returned from a year-long sabbatical during which he continued research on and in Francophone North Africa with a view to creating a short term on the Mediterranean and French and Roman incursion and colonization.
+In collaboration with colleagues and students over his 27-year career at Bates he has developed a course in oral French that follows the adventures of a fictional North African heroine, Marie Malika d’Alger–an endeavor that combines his interests in language, culture and theatre.
+He is rethinking and revising the text in hopes of broader adaptation and distribution.
 Professor Read has led both semester-long and short term study trips to Nantes, France, most recently in the Fall of 2011.
-Before his tenure as Associate Dean of the Faculty, he has served as Chair of the Bates Arts Collaborative, Chair of the Department of French and Francophone Studies, and Chair of the Division of Humanities.
+From 2013-2016, he served as Associate Dean of the Faculty; previously he had served as Chair of the Bates Arts Collaborative, Chair of the Department of French and Francophone Studies, and Chair of the Division of Humanities.
 Last winter, Professor Read was recruited for Bates’s main stage production of Angels in America in the role of Roy Cohn.
 In the fall of 2018, he will teach the bookends of the departmental offerings: French 101 and 372, a seminar on women writers of 17th-century France.

 Teaching (course selection)